 Office for Students with Disabilities

-The ATC works with any device or technique that can be used by a person with a disability to minimize the cognitive, sensory, motor and/or linguistic limitations that a disability might otherwise impose.
+The Assistive Technology Coordinator works with any device or technique that can be used by a person with a disability to minimize the cognitive, sensory, motor and/or linguistic limitations that a disability might otherwise impose.
 A broad range of services are provided to enable individuals with severe disabilities to function in school, home and the workplace.
 Some of the services provided include: Wheelchair Evaluations/Adaptations, Physical Mobility/Life Skills, Alternative Access/Computer Evaluations, Home/Work-Site Evaluations and School/Work Transition.

 The Attendant Care Program employs attendants who assist students with grooming, bowel and bladder routines, showering, dressing, room cleaning and other activities of daily living.
 These services are coordinated by a full-time registered nurse.
 Attendant care services are available to students residing on the first floors on Rose and Earp Hall only.